ts-stack/multer/README.md

   //  parsedForm.groups['avatar'][0] -> File
   //  parsedForm.groups['gallery'] -> Array
   //
-  // parsedForm.formFields will contain the text fields, if there were any });
+  // parsedForm.textFields will contain the text fields, if there were any });
 ```